crazybiocomputing/tinned/doc/basics/map.md

 # Map

-_Aply a function to all the elements passing in the stream_
+_Apply a function to all the elements passing via the node_

 | ![node Map](img/map.png) |
 |------------------------|